 Think about the term non-binary, with respect to gender.
-Does it seem rather like it hinges on the idea of an existing gender binary by meaning genders outside of it?
+Does it seem rather like it hinges on the idea of an existing gender binary by being defined as genders outside of it?
 If so, that’s because it is.
 Because the gender binary has repeatedly been enforced, society has often come to view binary genders as the only valid ones.
 The term ‘non-binary’ subverts the gender binary but at the same time, reinforces the fact that it exists.

 For this reason, some gender-diverse people prefer not to identify with the term.
 Similarly, some reject the label ‘third gender’ as it has roots in western colonial reinforcement of the gender binary in some countries.
 Western colonization has, at many times, enforced the gender binary on people of various cultures who do not identify within it.
 Some such ethnic identities that fall outside of the gender binary include the Fa’afafine of Samoa and the Hijra of India.